• Skip to primary navigation

 My favorite recipe comes from an article in Cooks Illustrated and uses a combination of all three methods.

 The beauty of this soup is in its simplicity and how one bird makes one pot of soup.
-It calls for removing the breast meat prior to cooking and reserving for final preparations.
+It calls for removing the breast meat before cooking and reserving it for final preparations.
 The rest of the chicken will be used for making the broth.

 This is important to note because the chicken parts used to make the broth will be devoid of flavor after 45 minutes of cooking.

-If you like this chicken soup recipe, check out my other soup recipe that feature chicken at: Tortilla Soup with Shredded Chicken .
-Or if you don't want to go to all the fuss to make your own chicken soup from scratch, check out this recipe, Cream of Chicken Soup.
+If you like this chicken soup recipe, check out my other recipe featuring chicken: Tortilla Soup with Shredded Chicken.
+Or if you don’t want to go to all the fuss to make your chicken soup from scratch, check out this recipe, Cream of Chicken Soup.

 Chicken Soup Recipe